William Glasser from his book Positive Addiction noted the following.

 Inspirational book out on Amazon.
 24 action-packed stories give Jonny new ideas on how to combat drugs.

 How Jonny quit drugs #4 rated story is Unstoppable.
 Jonny is the new member of the Chicago Bulls.
 He is shocked by how much he learns about discipline and self-control from Michael Jordan.
+Self-control is a key if you want to quit drugs and drinking easily.
 He then uses his new habits to help him quit drugs.

 Exciting adventures include: Titanic, the Pearl Harbor, the Exorcist, The Warrior, Escaping Reality and many others.
 Gordon reveals to Jonny his code which teaches you how a true understanding of pleasure will lead to you never using drugs again, how to make current obsessions become minor temptations and how to fight until you are free.